Last Night (1998 film): Plot

 Patrick meets his high school friend, Menzies, who is driving around to give out tickets to his concert with his cousin while Patrick and Sandra are trying to hitchhike.
-Later, Patrick, while visiting Craig in his apartment, convinces Craig to lend Sandra a car, despite his reluctance.
+Later, Patrick, while visiting Craig in his apartment, convinces Craig to lend Sandra a car.
 After Sandra leaves, Craig tries to convince Patrick to enjoy sex in the final hours and discloses his omnisexual approach to addressing all of his fantasies before "the end."
 Craig later tells Patrick that he is not belittling Patrick but trying to inspire him to enjoy his final hours.
-While Patrick is leaving Craig's apartment, Craig attempts to have a homosexual affair with him, but he refuses, despite his love for Craig.
+While Patrick is leaving Craig's apartment, Craig attempts to initiate sex with him, but he refuses, despite his love for Craig.

+The local DJ is spending his last hours playing the "Top 500 of All Time," which is heard on various radios.
+It mainly consists of pop tunes from the early '70s by artists such as The 5th Dimension, Looking Glass, The DeFranco Family, and Edward Bear.
+At one point, he reiterates he is playing the Top 500 of All Time, then amusingly adds, "According to me!"

 In the final hour, Duncan opens the door upon hearing a gunshot on the street only to be held hostage by Marty; in the concert that only a few people have attended, Mrs. Carlton quietly walks in while Menzies plays piano poorly on the stage.
 Sandra is stopped by a group of protesters who block traffic and vandalize the car she borrowed from Craig.
 Sandra then returns to Patrick's apartment.
 Using Patrick's phone, Sandra listens to Duncan's voicemail in which he assured his power company's customers that the gas will be running 'til the end.
 Upon realizing she will not reunite with Duncan, Sandra asks Patrick to join in her suicide pact which she had with Duncan.
 Patrick initially refuses, stating that he needs to know her more and to find a reason to love her in order to consider it, so they share their stories, slowly progressing into a serious topic: Patrick's lost loved one.